AbbyXSu/Bucket_List_Budgeter/README.md

 ## Systems Integration and Build
-* AWS RDS Relational Database Service  was used to deploy database
+* AWS RDS Relational Database Service  was used to deploy SQL server database
 * Environmental variable was set for the cconnection between RDS and web app
 * Amazon Elastic Compute Cloud was used to host CI server Jenkins and deploy the application
 * Jenkins is used to achieve Continuous Integration by building an automated project